 Ensuring the safety of your child starts with proper car seat installation.
 A secure fit within your vehicle protects your child in case of an accident and provides peace of mind during every trip.
 Whether you're a new parent setting up a car seat for the first time or making adjustments for a growing family, these guidelines will help you navigate the process with confidence.

-Choosing the Right Installation Method
+Choosing the Best Car Seat Installation Method

 When choosing your installation method, the LATCH (Lower Anchors and Tethers for Children) system presents a user-friendly option designed to simplify securing your car seat.
 If you opt for LATCH, verify that your vehicle seat has the necessary anchors.
 When using the LATCH system, your child's weight combined with the weight of the car seat should not exceed 65 pounds.